shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-inventory-and-brand-safety.md

    > [!NOTE]
    >
    > - If the **Require for all Line Items** checkbox has been selected at the Network level for a particular allowlist, it will be applied to all of your line items and can't be removed.
    > - If you have selected **Open Exchange** as one of your supply sources, you should also select at least one allowlist.
-If you don't have an allowlist, you can select the Xandr Inventory List.
-This list is a collection of inventory that Xandr has selected based on demonstrated demand interest within our marketplace.
-The Xandr Inventory List has been vetted using additional quality controls and platform inventory quality filtering.
+If you don't have an allowlist, you can select the Microsoft Advertising Inventory List.
+This list is a collection of inventory that Microsoft Advertising has selected based on demonstrated demand interest within our marketplace.
+The Microsoft Advertising Inventory List has been vetted using additional quality controls and platform inventory quality filtering.
    > - If you selected **Open Exchange** or **Managed** as your **Supply Source**, you can only bid on inventory in the allowlist.
    > - You can view or export selected allowlists.
 Allowlists can also be applied at the insertion order level.